pyNFFT/pyNFFT/README.rst

 library functionalities and is largely inspired from the pyFFTW project developped by Henry Gomersall (http://hgomersall.github.io/pyFFTW/).

-This project is still work in progress and is still considered beta quality.
-In particular, the API is not yet frozen and is likely to change as the development continues.
-Please consult the documentation and changelog for more information.

 The documentation is hosted on `github pages <http://ghisvail.github.io/pyNFFT>`_, the source code is available on `github <https://github.com/ghisvail/pyNFFT>`_ and the Python package index page is `here <https://pypi.python.org/pypi/pyNFFT>`_.

 Usage